xbeat/Machine-Learning/README.md

 Regression Loss Functions: Mean Bias Error

 Mean Bias Error (MBE) captures the average bias in predictions.
 It's rarely used for training as positive and negative errors can cancel each other out, potentially masking the model's true performance.
 MBE is useful for understanding if a model consistently over- or under-predicts.

+## Eliminating Skewness in Data Using Log Transform in Python

+Log Transform: Eliminating Skewness in Data

+Log transformation is a powerful technique used to handle skewed data distributions.
+It can help normalize data, reduce the impact of outliers, and make patterns more apparent.
+This slideshow will explore how to implement log transforms using Python, with practical examples and code snippets.

 ## Kernel Activation Networks Flexible Neural Architectures